schuchert/wikispaces/pages/DesignPrinciples.TheBigIdea.md

 The first option is a poor one since to create an instance requires use of the "new" keyword.
 The new keyword is the second highest form of coupling; the first being inheritance.

-In this situation, the dependent class is provided the dao though some kind of [[http://en.wikipedia.org/wiki/Dependency_injection|dependency injection]].
-Once the dependency is injected, it becomes possible to create per-test [[http://xunitpatterns.com/Test%20Double.html|test doubles]] to remove the database from most tests:
+In this situation, the dependent class is provided the dao though some kind of [dependency injection](http://en.wikipedia.org/wiki/Dependency_injection).
+Once the dependency is injected, it becomes possible to create per-test [test doubles](http://xunitpatterns.com/Test%20Double.html) to remove the database from most tests:

 [[image:AccessVersion3.png]]